Trackunit/developer-hub/sdk-docs/maintaining-your-app.md

 The SDK relies on specific Nx and Node.js versions.
 Ensure that your application complies with the required versions at all times.
 Do *not* update your Nx workspace immediately when a new Nx version is released.
 Instead, only upgrade when our SDKs depend on a newer version.
 If in doubt, refer to the [prerequisites](hhttps://developers.trackunit.com/docs/prerequisites) page.
 It will be updated whenever our packages depend on new Nx and Node versions.
 Warnings in your terminal will also notify you that your app is using the wrong versions.

-[Migrating](https://nx.dev/packages/nx/documents/migrate) an existing Nx workspace to a new version may not be a straightforward process.
+Migrating an existing Nx workspace to a new version is relatively simple as long as you follow our guidelines and their best-practices when working with Nx.
-The migration may require manual intervention, such as deleting, moving, renaming, or creating certain files.
-The migration process depends on the Nx team's implementation.
-Sometimes they provide a tool that automatically migrates older versions to newer ones, while other times you may need to take additional steps.
-Always follow the provided guidelines and best practices for a smooth migration experience.

-For more information on how to migrate an Nx workspace see Nx's own guide: [Manual migration of existing code bases](https://nx.dev/recipes/adopting-nx/manual)
+For more information on how to migrate an Nx workspace refer to the official docs about the [nx migrate](https://nx.dev/packages/nx/documents/migrate#examples) command.